pantelis/aiml-common/lectures/reinforcement-learning/reinforce/_index.md

 11: end for

 It is important that a trajectory is discarded after each parameter update—it cannot be reused.
-This is because REINFORCE is an _on-policy_ algorithm.
-Intuitively an on-policy algorithm "learns on the job".
+This is because REINFORCE is an _on-policy_ algorithm just like the MC it "learns on the job".
 This is evidently seen in line 10 where the parameter update equation uses the policy gradient that itself (line 8) directly depends on action probabilities $π_θ(a_t | s_t)$ generated by the _current_ policy $π_θ$ only and not some past policy $π_{θ′}$.
 Correspondingly, the return $G_t(τ)$ where $τ ~ π_θ$ must also be generated from $π_θ$, otherwise the action probabilities will be adjusted based on returns that the policy wouldn’t have generated.

 ### Policy Network

-One of the key ingredients that DRL introduces is the policy network that is approximated with a DNN eg. a fully connected neural network with a number of hidden layers that is hyper-parameter (e.g. 2 RELU).
+One of the key ingredients that REINFORCE introduces is the policy network that is approximated with a DNN eg. a fully connected neural network with a number of hidden layers that is hyper-parameter (e.g. 2 RELU layers).

 1: Given a policy network ``net``, a ``Categorical`` (multinomial) distribution class, and a ``state``